Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 Docs: [kubernetes.io](https://k8s.io/docs/concepts/workloads/pods/)

 A Pod is the smallest and simplest Kubernetes object.
 It represents a single instance of a running process in your cluster.
-Pods contain one or more containers, such as Docker containers.
+Pods contain one or more containers.

 ### Basic Pod definition